This is Part 2 of the DIY Watercolor Table Runners Craft Supply Box by Pop Shop America. Find Part 1: DIY Sharpie Watercolor Table Runner here.

 But there’s a quick and easy way you can turn any acrylic paint into fabric paint.
 Here’s how.

-Why turn Acrylic Paint into Fabric Paint?
+Why Turn Acrylic Paint into Fabric Paint?

 1. To Save Money and Space in Storing Your Craft Supplies

-3. Fabric Paint comes in Large Containers and is Pricey
+3. Fabric Paint is More Expensive

-To turn acrylic paint into fabric paint, all you need is one simple supply: Fabric Medium.
-My favorite is this Liquitex Fabric Medium that’s also shown below.
+My favorite brand is this Liquitex Fabric Medium that’s also shown below.
 It’s a tried and true brand, and is my go to for any medium: pouring medium, matte medium, and more.

 How Thick Should Fabric Paint Be?

 Fabric paint should be the consistency of thick syrup.
-It should be able to move a bit when you turn the palette on it’s side.
+It should be able to move a bit when you turn the palette on its side.
 The consistency is what’s important.

-Remember that acrylic paint without fabric medium works just fine on fabric – so you could even use gel medium, matte medium, or pouring medium to get nearly the same result.
+Remember that acrylic paint without fabric medium works just fine on fabric – you could even use gel medium, matte medium, or pouring medium to get nearly the same result.
 The only reason that fabric medium is best is that it’s especially designed to be used with fabric!

-So what are you going to make with your new fabric paint?
-We are using ours to make these DIY Star Stamped Tea Towels.
 This fabric paint could also work for simple wood block printing like these Rainbow Polka Dot Bandanas here.
 And it would be great for screen printing too.

 Let’s Stay Friends!